 You can be diligent but things can still happen.
 Know the signs of heat exhaustion and heat-related ailments: nausea, fainting, headache, rapid heartbeat, chest pain, breathing problems, and more.
 If you are outdoors and show any of these symptoms, seek air-conditioned shelter straightaway.
 If you do have have improvement within 30 minutes or are having trouble breathing, loss of consciousness, or chest pains, call your doctor immediately or go to the nearest emergency room.

 Have your home’s AC checked immediately

 Proactively maintaining your home’s air conditioner will help prevent a failure on the high temperature summer days, when your AC equipment is operating at maximum capacity 24/7 for weeks and months.
-During a proactive maintenance call, an expert A/C system technician can usually avert an emergency by locating issues and replacing parts before they give out, and cleaning and tuning the air conditioner so it works like new again during the heat of summer when you want it most.
+During a proactive maintenance call, an expert A/C system technician can usually avert an emergency by locating issues and replacing parts before they give out, and getting an ac tune up so it works like new again during the heat of summer when you want it most.